Babul Supriyo Go Back: Union Minister heckled, barred from entering Jadavpur University

 New Delhi, Sep 19: Union Minister Babul Supriyo was allegedly heckled by some students at Kolkata's Jadavpur University.

-Hundreds of students surrounded Babul Supriyo and shouted "go back" and the students waving flags of the Students Federation of India (SFI) and the All India Students' Association (AISA) said that the BJP leader was not welcome on the campus, according to a The Hindu report.
+Hundreds of students surrounded Babul Supriyo and shouted "go back" and the students waving flags of the Students Federation of India (SFI) and the All India Students' Association (AISA) said that the BJP leader was not welcome on the campus.

 The event was organised by Akhil Bharatiya Vidyarthi Parishad (ABVP), the students wing of the Rashtriya Swayamsevak Sangh (RSS), at Jadavpur University this afternoon.